drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 either.
 At least both devs and designers agree on this!
 ```

-You can see how 1 → 2 layers, or “axes,” was a non-issue.
-But going beyond 2 layers to 3, or more starts to topple your system.
-It accelerates to a point that you can’t even hire a design systems team fast enough to maintain it, even assuming you had the budget in the first place (you don’t).
+You can see how 0 → 1 layers, or “axes,” was a non-issue.
+But going 1 → 2 and beyond starts to topple your system.
+It accelerates to a point that you can’t hire fast enough to maintain it, even assuming you had the budget in the first place (you don’t).
 “There must be a better way,” you say.

 ## Multi-axis-whosie-whatsie?